DanielDeveloper19/Store_Management_Terraform_EKS_kubernetes_infra_AWS/README.md

 Image Scanning: The CI pipeline includes Trivy vulnerability scans and SonarQube, automated tests and code quality gates before images reach the registry.

+Instrumented full-stack observability with Prometheus and Grafana, providing real-time telemetry and 24/7 health monitoring for all cluster components.

 ------------------

 🧠 Engineering Decisions & Trade-offs